Try out SonarQube Community Build

 ```

-If your instance fails to start, check your [server-logs](https://docs.sonarsource.com/sonarqube-community-build/server-update-and-maintenance/troubleshooting/server-logs "mention") to find the cause.
+If your instance fails to start, check your [Server logs](/sonarqube-community-build/server-update-and-maintenance/troubleshooting/server-logs.md) to find the cause.

-Once your instance is up and running, Log in to <http://localhost:9000> using System Administrator credentials:
+Once your instance is up and running, log in to `http://localhost:9000` using System Administrator credentials:

 * login: admin